Ohio Bobcats football: Early history (1892–1978)

-Bill Hess era (1958-1977)
+Bill Hess era (1958–1977)

 Widdoes handpicked a successor in Bill Hess, who had spent seven seasons as an assistant to Woody Hayes at Ohio State University and brought a similar philosophy to Athens.
-If one Bobcat coach could rival the success of Don Peden, it would be Hess, who was head coach from 1958 to 1977, although he was fighting terminal cancer during his last season (when the team went 1-10).
+If one Bobcat coach could rival the success of Don Peden, it would be Hess, who was head coach from 1958 to 1977, although he was fighting terminal cancer during his last season (when the team went 1–10).
 In his 20 seasons at the helm, Hess had a 108–91–4 record for a winning percentage of .542.
 He was responsible for bringing 4 MAC titles and one National Championship to Athens.
 He also took the Bobcats to two bowl games, and oversaw countless winning seasons and exciting victories along the way.
 The 1958 season under Hess ushered in a new level of Bobcat success.
 Against a grueling schedule, Ohio was 5–4, and amassed a thrilling 23–6 upset of Louisville.
 That team outscored all opponents by a combined 159–102, but was only a precursor of the impending prominence.
 In Hess's second season in 1959, Ohio went 7–2, finishing as runners-up to an undefeated Bowling Green squad.
 The following year, 1960, the Green and White enjoyed what many argue was their best season ever.
 Behind the powerful running of Robert Brooks and the blocking and tackling of two-way standout Dick Grecni, the Bobcats went a perfect 10–0.
-In the process, they claimed the national small college college championship.
+In the process, they claimed the national small college championship.
 Grecni earned All-America honors and was one of five standouts on that team who eventually played professionally.